 Fundamentals of Consumer Marketplace Businesses – 11 factors to consider

 The marketplace business model is one of the most dominant business models underlying the consumer internet.
-This slide deck is from a talk I gave at CustomMade.com (where I’m an advisor) that details 11 major factors in selecting an industry and designing the service, so as to increase your likelihood of success with this model.
+This slide deck is from a talk I gave at The Samuel Curtis Johnson Graduate School of Management at Cornell University, as well as another version to CustomMade.com (where I’m an advisor).
+This presentation details 11 major factors in selecting an industry and designing the service, so as to increase your likelihood of success with this model.
 The original blog post can be found here.

 Lean Startup applied to “maker” companies: case study of Lime Tree Cove